 As I admitted in a previous post, I did very little research before tackling the Overland Track in Tasmania.
 Beyond booking the trek and transportation and equipping myself with standard trekking gear, I really didn’t know what I was getting myself into.

 Suffice it to say that the Overland Track was a learning experience for me.
-Here are 5 things I wish I’d known, which I’d love for you to know, before hiking the Overland Track in Tasmania —
+Here’s what I wish I’d known before hiking the Overland Track in Tasmania —

 1. You will 100% get wet

 Whether or not it rains on the Overland Track, you’ll be trudging through mud and puddles often throughout the trek, even in summer.
 Your feet WILL get wet.
 If it does rain, your everything will get wet.
 Here’s how to fight the soggy factor:

 - Pack an absurd amount of plastic bags of varying sizes/types and bag all your clothes and sleeping gear before putting them in your pack.
 This literally saved my ass when I, at the last minute, thought to use my one spare bag to cover my sleeping bag before setting off to trek on a day that ended up being very rainy.
 Some of my fellow trekkers weren’t so lucky and had a soggy night’s sleep.

 - Bring paper of some sort: newspaper is best, but notebook or book paper also works.
 When your boots get wet, crumble up sheets of paper and shove them in each boot.
 Leave them in overnight and by morning your boots will be much less wet!

 - Invest in quality rain gear.
 My $8 thrift store UNIQLO rain jacket and $10 rain pants from Amazon were kind of a joke after hiking in the rain for a couple hours.
-If you’re serious about hiking, shell out the money for quality gear that works and lasts.
+If you’re serious about hiking, shell out the money for quality gear that works and lasts, like this rain jacket from Kathmandu which I ended up buying shortly after this experience.

 2. The Overland Track is all about woods and wildlife